msc-mayte-gonzalez/ai-job-discovery-pipeline/README.md

 The production system monitors 41 career sites across multiple ATS platforms.
 The public demo includes only a small subset of integrations to show the core architecture, filtering logic, AI matching, and output flow without publishing the full production implementation.

+## Why I built it

+My background spans scientific research, UX research, product work, and customer-facing work, so relevant opportunities don't always share the same job title.

+I built this system to search by **underlying capability rather than title alone**, while reducing the manual work of repeatedly checking dozens of company career pages.

 ## How it works

 1. Fetches job postings from multiple career platforms